miklevin/MikeLev.in/_posts/2025-03-10-python-nix-flake-uv.md

 environment under Nix using the more traditional `pip` and `virtualenv` programs to the cool new `uv` program, a re-write in Rust, that's appearing in all the new AI tools like MCP and Manus.
-If you're just here to grab the code so you can bottle up your own multi-platform AI packages, you can get the Nix Flake at my [Python Nix Flake repo on GitHub](https://github.com/miklevin/python_nix_flake).
+If you're just here to grab the code so you can bottle up your own multi-platform AI packages, you can get the `flake.nix` at my [Python Nix Flake repo on GitHub](https://github.com/miklevin/python_nix_flake).

 ### Simplifying Complex Installations